Hortense McClinton: Early life

-Hortense King was born and raised in Boley, one of 32 all-Black towns in Oklahoma.
-Her father, Sebore Jones King Sr., was born in Texas a year prior to the ratification of the Thirteenth Amendment to enslaved parents.
+Hortense King was born and raised in Boley, one of 70 all-Black towns in Oklahoma.
+Her father, Sebron Jones King Sr., was born in Texas a year prior to the ratification of the Thirteenth Amendment to enslaved parents.
 He earned a veterinary medicine degree from Wiley College, held positions as a cotton farmer, banker, and veterinarian, and owned a lumber business and peach orchard in Texas.
 He became the founder and president of the First National Bank of Boley upon moving to Oklahoma in 1910.

 McClinton's mother died in childbirth when McClinton was two years old.
 She was raised by her father, with family support from her siblings, aunt, and maternal uncle.
 McClinton lived with her maternal uncle, a physician and the leader of the NAACP in Guthrie, Oklahoma, for stretches of time during her schooling years.
 McClinton's interest in social work was sparked when a woman who worked for the Children's Bureau came to a school assembly to talk about social work when McClinton was in the eighth grade; after hearing her speak, McClinton recalled thinking, "That's it.
 That's what I want to be".